Network medicine: Other networks

 among such nodes.
 Therefore, it is possible to use networks to model how organ systems dynamically interact.

-Educational and Clinical Implementation
+Educational and clinical implementation

 The Channing Division of Network Medicine at Brigham and Women's Hospital was created in 2012 to study, reclassify, and develop treatments for complex diseases using network science and systems biology.
-It focuses on three areas:
+It currently involves more than 80 Harvard Medical School (HMS) faculty and focuses on three areas: